 The Mongolians (http://www.youtube.com/watch?v=xvZHtx8GkwU), who in the weeks after its initial release dubbed the species "V. osmolskae," always said this bird-like raptor could easily bring down the Great City Wall of City Wok as well as its constructor, Mr. Tuong Lu Kim, a cartoon character who runs a small business in South Park, Colo.

 The possibility of a negation of the liberation of the Mongolians obviously seems more radical than plausible: Mr. Kim's Great City Wall remains only a burden to some of them.
 Their claims in turn attracted a mob of non-believers, none of whom admittedly had any favorite dinosaur.

 Accordingly, I carried out a number of experiments in recent years to determine whether the creature inside Raptorize could meet the expectation of the Mongolians at least.

-My friends, after years of irrelevant tests, I finally have one answer: the feathered velociraptor as a package for your website is in fact airworthy and, thus, kicks as much arse as RonyD's Twitter bird.
-The screengrab at the following link clearly, arguably proves my foregoing statement.
+My friends, after years of irrelevant tests, I finally have one answer: the velociraptor inside Raptorize is in fact airworthy and kicks as much as as RonyD's Twitter bird.
+A sreengrab clearly, arguably proves my foregoing statement: